Angel St: Composition

 The single utilises the skills of consistent (unofficial, fifth) band member Snake Davis who opens the songs with a prolonged sax riff lasting seven seconds accompanied by the drums and layers of percussive shakers and a neat underlying rhythm guitar riff, and grand piano played by Terry Burrus who also played on last single, Fantasy Island.
 Also, the London Session Orchestra provides reinforced orchestral support on the bridge and choruses arranged by Simon Hale.
 The song very much continues in the familiar vain of Fantasy Island capturing both the signature M People sound and luxuriating in lifting the spirit with pace, drive and eternal messages of the need for both self-reliance and co-operation.

 Critical reception

-Aberdeen Press and Journal noted the song as a "disco-influenced track".
-AllMusic editor Stephen Thomas Erlewine described it as "garage techno" and added it as one of the highlights on the Fresco album.
-Another editor, Jon O'Brien called it an "uptempo" stomper.
-NME wrote, "Dip into the lyrics, you'll find they're always encouraging - like the sultry stroll down 'Angel Street' where M People tell you, in the nicest possible way, to "stand on your own two feet", because y'know, you're a beautiful person, and really, you put yourself down too often."
+Scottish Aberdeen Press and Journal declared the song as "disco-influenced".
+AllMusic editor Stephen Thomas Erlewine described it as "garage techno" and named it one of the highlights on the Fresco album.
+Another editor, Jon O'Brien, called it an "uptempo" stomper.
+A reviewer from Music Week gave "Angel St" four out of five, naming it one of Fresco's "stand-out moments" and "a vintage M People performance, coupling a pumping radio-friendly dance groove with a trademark Heather Small vocal as powerful and as uplifting as she's ever delivered."
+Jim Wirth from NME wrote, "Dip into the lyrics, you'll find they're always encouraging - like the sultry stroll down "Angel Street" where M People tell you, in the nicest possible way, to "stand on your own two feet", because y'know, you're a beautiful person, and really, you put yourself down too often."